NannyML/nannyml/docs/guides/data_drift.rst

 Univariate Drift Detection
 --------------------------

 NannyML's Univariate approach for data drift looks at each variable individually and conducts statistical tests comparing the chunks created from the data provided with the reference dataset.
-For continuous features we use the KS Test and for categorical features we use the 2 sample Chi squared test.
+NannyML uses the KS Test for continuous features and the 2 sample Chi squared test for categorical features.
 Both tests provide a statistic where they measure the observed drift and a p-value that shows how likely we are to get the observed sample if there was no drift.

 The :py:class:`nannyml.drift.univariate_statistical_drift_calculator.UnivariateStatisticalDriftCalculator`
 class implements the functionality needed for Univariate Drift Detection.
-An example of us using it can be seen below:
+An example using it can be seen below:

 .. code-block:: python